-Freelance journalists are in a tight spot: subject to financial pressure, intimidation, and even threats, they lack the protections offered by major media outlets.
-Yet they remain dedicated to investigation, balance, and 'the story' – and the Fund for Investigative Journalism backs them up.
-By covering the reporting costs that freelancers often cannot afford, it advances crucial investigative projects in the US and around the globe.
-The four dozen grants awarded annually cover camera and recording equipment rentals, the cost of ordering public records, and travel expenses for meeting sources (nearly half of the grantees take their investigations abroad).
-Over the years, FIJ-sponsored writers have garnered two Pulitzer Prizes, two National Magazine Awards, and the MacArthur "Genius" award.
-But the real beneficiaries are readers and citizens: reporters have exposed toxic agricultural products sold in Kenya, companies that sold overpriced (and unaffordable) seed to impoverished farmers overseas, and destitute conditions abroad that led to human trafficking in the US.
+Freelance journalists are in a tight spot: subject to financial pressure, intimidation, and threats, they lack the protections offered by major media outlets.
+Yet they remain dedicated to investigation, balance, and “the story” – and FIJ backs them up.
+By covering reporting costs that freelancers often cannot afford, it advances crucial investigative projects around the globe.
+The four dozen grants awarded annually cover camera and recording equipment rentals, the cost of ordering public records, and travel expenses for meeting sources.
+FIJ-sponsored writers have garnered two Pulitzer Prizes, two National Magazine Awards, and the MacArthur “Genius” award.
+But the real beneficiaries are readers and citizens: reporters have exposed toxic agricultural products sold in Kenya, companies that sold overpriced seed to impoverished farmers, and human trafficking in the US.
 With your support, they will continue to write stories.
 And to break silences.

 Headquarters: DC-Ward 2

 Where They Operate: Internationally; Our grantees report on countries throughout the world.
 We don't limit grants to any particular geographic region.

 - The impact of our work is measured by changes that result from the stories, by the attention stories receive, and by journalism prizes.: